Skip to Main Content

 Biography

-In her capacity as the Medical Director of the Chest Pain Center (formerly leading the Women’s Heart Program at Yale New Haven Hospital), Dr. Safdar adeptly combines a data driven approach with extensive operational and content expertise to drive clinical program advancement, programmatic efficiencies, and champions the implementation of value-based chest pain care through the health care delivery continuum.
+In her capacity as the Medical Director of the Chest Pain Center at Yale New Haven Hospital, Safdar adeptly combines a data driven approach with extensive operational and content expertise to drive clinical program advancement, programmatic efficiencies, and champions the implementation of value-based chest pain care through the health care delivery continuum.
+Previously, she led the Women’s Heart Program at Yale New Haven Hospital from 2009 to 2013.
+In 2014, she co-chaired the Society of Academic Emergency Medicine Consensus Conference, which formalized sex as a critical variable in emergency medicine research.

-In her operational and administrative responsibilities, Dr. Safdar applies a systems lens merging her academic expertise with a servant leadership ethos to foster consensus and establish standardized efficient practices.
-She is deeply committed to cultivating equitable and transparent platforms for patients and physician workforce.
-Nationally, she recently completed a 3-year term as President of Academy for Women in Academy Emergency Medicine (AWAEM), a national organization for Emergency Medicine and used this platform to collate faculty development resources for early and mid-career women faculty in emergency medicine.
-She remains committed to teaching and to provide mentorship to undergraduates, medical students, residents, fellows, and faculty at Yale.
-In her role as Vice Chair, Dr. Safdar leads the faculty affairs, development and mentorship program for the department.
+Safdar applies a systems lens merging her academic expertise with a servant leadership ethos to foster consensus and establish standardized efficient practices in her operational and administrative responsibilities.
+She is deeply committed to cultivating equitable and transparent platforms for both patients and physicians.
+Nationally, she completed a 3-year term as President of the Academy for Women in Academic Emergency Medicine (AWAEM) and used this platform to coordinate faculty development resources for early and mid-career women faculty in the field.
+She remains committed to teaching and provides mentorship to Yale undergraduates, medical students, residents, fellows, and faculty.

-In recognition of her service and exceptional leadership, Dr. Safdar was sponsored by the Dean to participate in the 2023-2024 Hedwig van Ameringen Executive Leadership in Academic Medicine® (ELAM) Program.
+In recognition of her service and exceptional leadership, Safdar was sponsored by the Yale School of Medicine Dean to participate in the 2023-2024 Hedwig van Ameringen Executive Leadership in Academic Medicine® (ELAM) Program.
 This prestigious initiative is dedicated to cultivating a diverse cohort of accomplished women leaders poised to make significant contributions to academic medicine's leadership landscape.

 Appointments